eringiglio/Habitica-todo/README.txt

 INSTALLATION

-I'm working on getting this up on pip, which I have not yet done before.
-In the meantime, this is probably best installed by downloading the whole folder and running "python oneWaySync" in the command line.
+If you're lazy and comfortable with python, you can run:

-This should no longer require either pytodoist nor any existing habitica api program that needs to be installed ahead of time.
+pip

 TASK DIFFICULTY
 I originally felt that it would be good if task difficulty translated between tasks created on Todoist and Habitica.
 Therefore, task difficulty should sync with the following code by default, as laid out in $PRIORITY_DOC:

 Todoist priority			Habitica difficulty p1								Hard p2								Medium p3								Easy p4								Trivial

 If you'd like to change how the sync interprets difficulty or priority, please edit $PRIORITY_DOC.
 For example, my personal setup actually includes translating Todoist p4 to Easy, rather than Trivial, because I find that Trivial yields so few rewards they aren't worth it to me.